Head of the lab

 Technical Specialist and Lab Manager

-With over 8 years' experience in renowned research institutions such as the WysCenter and the CHUV, Mélanie excels in laboratory management, animal experimentation and advanced technical support.
-Specializing in molecular biology, immunohistology and microscopy, she also coordinates safety, resource planning and team supervision.
-Published in several scientific journals, she combines technical expertise and leadership to support researchers and students in innovative projects, particularly in neuroscience and bioengineering.
+With over 8 years' experience in renowned research institutions such as the WysCenter and the CHUV, Mélanie is proficient in laboratory management, animal experimentation and technical support.
+She is specialized in molecular biology, immunohistology and microscopy, and she also coordinates safety and resource planning.
+Published in several scientific journals, she combines technical expertise and support to researchers and students in innovative projects.

 Students